bbolker/bbmisc/peeves.md

 Using the first-person singular in scientific writing is controversial, but you should do it if your audience will let you.
 If you're writing with co-authors you can use "we"; you may also be able to use "we" in the sense of "I and you, the reader" (this approach is common in mathematics textbooks: "Therefore we can easily conclude that ...").

 Scientific readers are generally more interested in the current state of the field than in its history.
-While you may sometimes want to illustrate a controversy or the outline the historical development of some research area, it's generally better to write about what's known *now*, i.e. where your study is starting from. <a name="ref2"></a> Similarly, unless you want to refer to a particular study several times, "Ducks like water (Schmoo et al 2015)" is better than "Schmoo et al (2015) observed that ducks like water".[^3]
+While you may sometimes want to illustrate a controversy or the outline the historical development of some research area, it's generally better to write about what's known *now*, i.e. where your study is starting from. <a name="ref2"></a> Similarly, unless you want to refer to a particular study several times, "Ducks like water (Schmoo et al 2015)" is better than "Schmoo et al (2015) observed that ducks like water".[^3] Don't say "Research shows that ..." &mdash; this is both vague and focuses on the research rather than the information that comes from it.
+Unless you are specifically writing a historical paper, focus on information and ideas rather than the people and studies that gave rise to the information and ideas.

 When referring to observations or conclusions based on your own work described in the paper, you should say "Ducks like water" rather than "We observed (concluded that, found that, etc.) ducks like water"; it's more succinct, and your readers will be able to infer that such statements are based on your observations and/or logic.[^4].